 in Austria, found his students surprised that he had never heard of

 Rauhnachte!
 He found it a fascinating holiday.
-But, since his own children
+But, since he wanted his

-also wanted to enjoy Halloween, he set up his yard for some Halloween Fun....click
+own children to enjoy Halloween, he created some Halloween Fun....click

 here to see what happened!